08 September 2025

 As with all big ferries, the last mile into port takes a relatively long time as the ship gradually loses speed / energy.
 You get to see the port of Felixstowe on the north side of the estuary, which looks a bit feeble after the enormity of Rotterdam.
 But we did get to see Evergreen's "Ever Given" - made famous for six days it spent blocking the Suez Canal!
 You also pass the town of Harwich on the way into the Stena berth.

-Some ferries leave you guessing until the last minute as to which side or even which deck you will disembark - but Stena wins marks for having the Harwich and Hoek exit points clearly marked.
+Some ferries leave you guessing until the last minute as to which side or even which deck you will disembark - but Stena gets points for having the Harwich and Hoek exit points clearly marked.
 The only trouble is that the queue wasnt very well managed - one of the crew even accidentally facilitated queue jumpers!

 Since we were 25 minutes late arriving into Harwich (although the Stena Sailing Updates page didn't update), I wanted to be off quickly to avoid getting stuck in the passport queue, to ensure I didn’t miss the next train.
 So I queued up instead of watching the ship dock - which can be a bit of fun - but I didn't want to add an extra hour onto the already long journey!